 Thank you for reading my Japan solo travel post

-You might also like these other posts on solo travel in Japan:
+I have many posts on Japan and you might also like these other posts on solo travel in Japan:

 Introduction to Japan